Deciding Isomorphy using Dehn fillings, the splitting case: Introduction

 \subsection{Organization}

 In Section \ref{sec:setting} we gather much of the setting, give terminology, as well as some basic results.
-In Section \ref{sec;canonical-splittings}, we discuss canonical splittings of relatively hyperbolic groups, following Guirardel and Levitt general treatment.
-We explain how to compute, using the machinery of \cite{Tou}, and arguments developed in \cite{DG_gafa}, a Grushko decomposition as well as a canonical JSJ splitting for relatively hyperbolic groups.
-At the end of each subsection we will discuss the effect of torsion.
-In Section \ref{sec;gog-isos}, we give a general discussion of the isomorphism problem for graph-of-groups, its relations with orbit problems in the automorphism groups of vertex groups, and formulate a useful reduction for the relatively hyperbolic setting (this reduction somewhat differs from that in \cite{DG_gafa}.)
+In Section \ref{sec;canonical-splittings}, we discuss canonical splittings of relatively hyperbolic groups, following Guirardel and Levitt's general treatment of the JSJ theory.
+We explain how to compute, using the machinery of \cite{Tou}, and arguments developed in \cite{DG_gafa}, a Grushko decomposition for some torsion-free relatively hyperbolic groups, and a Dunwoody-Stallings decomposition, as well as a canonical JSJ splitting for some virtually torsion-free relatively hyperbolic groups.
+In Section \ref{sec;gog-isos}, we give a general discussion of the isomorphism problem for graphs of groups, its relations with orbit problems in the automorphism groups of vertex groups, and formulate a useful reduction for the relatively hyperbolic setting (this reduction actually differs from that in \cite{DG_gafa}.)
+In the case of one-ended relatively hyperbolic groups, we single out the orbit problem on marked parabolic tuples in rigid vertex groups and the mixed Whitehead problem in parabolic vertex groups as the two natural algorithmic problems needed to decide if we can assemble a collection of ``local'' isomorphisms of vertex groups to a global isomorphism of graphs of groups.
 In Section \ref{sec;orbits}, we explain a key feature of this paper, namely how to use congruence subgroups and Dehn fillings to solve some orbit problems given in the previous section.
+We provide the proof of Theorem \ref{theo;main} in section \ref{sec;Solving}.
+This is done in two steps, first the case of one-ended relatively hyperbolic groups, and second the reduction of the general case to the one-ended case.
+This second reduction is immediate in the torsion-free case.
+In the presence of torsion, however, the argument is more involved: we must work with Dunwoody-Stallings decompositions and some new results about normalizers of finite subgroups need to be proved.
 In Section \ref{sec;nilp}, we prove Theorem \ref{theo;nilp}.
-This last section is somewhat different from the rest of the paper because it uses classical techniques for nilpotent groups, profinite methods, and the arithmeticity of nilpotent groups and their automorphism groups.
+This last section is somewhat different from the rest of the paper because it uses algebraic techniques for nilpotent groups, profinite methods, and the arithmeticity of nilpotent groups and their automorphism groups.